SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference.md

 id: additional-configurations-reference
 title: Additional Configurations Reference
 sidebar_label: Additional Configurations Reference
-description: Learn about Configurations Reference
+description: Reference guide for Sumo Logic OpenTelemetry Collector configurations.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Best Practices
+Here are some best practices for configuring the Sumo Logic Distribution for OpenTelemetry.

-### Configuration Location
+## Configuration Location

 All Sumo Logic preconfigured components are stored in `sumologic.yaml` file.
 This file is managed by the installation script and should never be changed manually.